ktorio/ktor-documentation/topics/server-requests.md

 the [.receiveMultipart()](https://api.ktor.io/ktor-server/ktor-server-core/io.ktor.server.request/receive-multipart.html)
 function and then loop over each part as required.

-The example below demonstrates how to receive a file and save it to disk:
+The example below demonstrates how to receive a file and save it to file system:

 ```kotlin
 ```